Maninder-cell/FieldPilot-backend/GETTING_STARTED.md

 ## 📊 Product Overview

-### What is FieldPilot?
+### What is FieldRino?

-FieldPilot is an AI-powered, multi-tenant SaaS platform for facility and equipment management.
+FieldRino is an AI-powered, multi-tenant SaaS platform for facility and equipment management.
 It helps organizations:

 - Track equipment lifecycle and maintenance
 - Manage maintenance tasks and schedules